 I realize now, that I wasn’t prepared to teach my son about growing up in this world as a black man.
 Not because I think the world is a terrible place… because I don’t.
 I think this world is a wonderful place, full of opportunity and joy.
 But because, our world is not perfect, and there is still racism lurking.
 Because it’s a problem I’ve never had to face, ever… and I don’t know how to prepare him for it.
 But I do know how to teach him to love others.
 I know how to teach acceptance, equality and unity.
 I know how to teach him good vs. evil.
 Right vs. wrong.
 And I think that’s a great place to start.

-There are so many posts going around right now about the Black Lives Matter movement that are written from every different perspective you could possibly imagine.
-They are incredibly important and I would encourage you to read as many as you can.
 Understanding an issue or current event from multiple perspectives is what ultimately fosters empathy, which fosters compassion… Stepping outside our comfort zone and trying to understand something from someone else’s point of view is hard, and rewarding.

-I could use this post to pick a side and make a stand.
+I could use this post to talk about current events and pick a side or make a stand.
 I could tell you that Black Lives Matter.
 I could tell you that Blue Lives Matter.
 I could tell you that police officers put their lives on the line everyday, and that I couldn’t possibly presume to know how each one felt in those horrifying moments, so I feel altogether unprepared to judge.
 And honestly, I believe all those things are true.
 Which is why, for me… there is no side to choose.
 There is only love.
 The only side there is, is the one where I can raise my son without fear.
 The side where my child can grow up feeling proud to be black, and proud to have white parents.
 I will choose the side where he never feels like he is less-than someone else.
 I will choose the side where my son is equal in all things.